HAMZA-NASIR-PU/daily-learning/README.md

 `In programming languages, a closure, also lexical closure or function closure, is a technique for implementing lexically scoped name binding in a language with first-class functions.
 Operationally, a closure is a record storing a function[a] together with an environment.[1]
 The environment is a mapping associating each free variable of the function (variables that are used locally, but defined in an enclosing scope) with the value or reference to which the name was bound when the closure was created.[b]
 Unlike a plain function, a closure allows the function to access those captured variables through the closure's copies of their values or references, even when the function is invoked outside their scope.`

+## Name binding

+According to wikipedia:

+`In programming languages, name binding is the association of entities (data and/or code) with identifiers.[1]
+An identifier bound to an object is said to reference that object.
+Machine languages have no built-in notion of identifiers, but name-object bindings as a service and notation for the programmer is implemented by programming languages.
+Binding is intimately connected with scoping, as scope determines which names bind to which objects – at which locations in the program code (lexically) and in which one of the possible execution paths (temporally).`

 ## Difference between Observables and Promises

 https://stackoverflow.com/questions/37364973/what-is-the-difference-between-promises-and-observables